Erzhan Kazykhanov: Interviews and Publications

-In his interview to Foreign Affairs magazine, Ambassador Erzhan Kazykhanov said that "throughout the past decades, relations between Kazakhstan and the United States have grown profoundly both in substance and significance.
+In his interview to Foreign Affairs magazine, Kazykhanov said that "throughout the past decades, relations between Kazakhstan and the United States have grown profoundly both in substance and significance."
 Recognizing this positive trend in Kazakh-American relations and upon the formal invitation from the White House, President Nursultan Nazarbayev made an official visit to Washington, DC early this year to meet President Donald Trump, Vice President Mike Pence and a large number of America’s top business executives.
 Distinctively, these meetings cemented our country’s commitment to foster our cooperation in many areas of mutual interest, such as global politics and regional integration, defense and security, trade and investment, strategic energy dialogue, cultural and humanitarian links, and people-to-people relations.
-Most importantly, this high-level commitment was reflected through the adoption of the milestone document entitled, “United States and Kazakhstan: An Enhanced Strategic Partnership for the 21st Century” which not only outlines the goals and priorities of our bilateral agenda but also sets a longterm vision to build a common future.
+Most importantly, this high-level commitment was reflected through the adoption of the milestone document entitled, 'United States and Kazakhstan: An Enhanced Strategic Partnership for the 21st Century' which not only outlines the goals and priorities of our bilateral agenda but also sets a longterm vision to build a common future."

-In May 2020, Erzhan Kazykhanov published an op-ed in Washington Times where he spoke about his country’s efforts in containing the COVID-19 outbreak.
+In May 2020, Kazykhanov published an op-ed in Washington Times where he spoke about Kazakhstan's efforts in containing the COVID-19 outbreak.
 He wrote that “The novel coronavirus has spread throughout the world and Kazakhstan has been no exception.
 This has been a difficult time for many, many people.
 Some have lost their incomes and their jobs, at least temporarily.
 Others have had their lives completely disrupted.
 In response, the government has taken many steps to protect its citizens from the infection and to help them overcome the economic challenges caused by the virus-related shutdown.
 In doing so, it has become a leader in the entire Central Asian region.
 President Kassym-Jomart Tokayev has worked hard to prevent the spread of the disease and to support Kazakhs economically.
 To date, both these efforts have largely worked.
 The COVID-19 pandemic is not growing exponentially in Kazakhstan as it is elsewhere in the world.
 Its actions have gotten positive reviews from the World Health Organization and other international experts”.